Skip to main content

 1. Sign in to Bron.

-2. Open the workspace where you are listed as a beneficiary.
+2. Open the workspace where the beneficiary is listed.

 3. Go to the Inheritance section.